 Fleet Operations Center

-In 2017, we began construction on the third of three planned state of the art Fleet Operations Centers (FOC) in Miami, U.S. The Miami FOC is scheduled to commence operations in 2018.
-The first FOC was opened in Hamburg, Germany in 2015 and the second was opened in Seattle, U.S. in 2016.
+In 2018, we opened our third state-of-the-art Fleet Operations Center (FOC) in Miami, U.S. The first FOC was opened in Hamburg, Germany in 2015 and the second was opened in Seattle, U.S. in 2016.
 The FOCs are equipped with the most advanced ship to shore communications technologies available.
 These centers are designed to assist our captains, chief engineers, and deck and engineering officers with all aspects of operations, including digital support, planning, routing and any other nautical and/or technical operational need.
 The centers are staffed 24 hours a day, allowing for continuous communications between the ship and shore, and providing real-time support to our ships in order to minimize risk and improve operational efficiency.

-Two of our brands implemented the use of Body Worn Cameras by their security teams to record their interactions with passengers and gather video evidence of developing security situations.
-The use of cameras is clearly marked on the security officer’s uniforms.
+In 2018, three additional brands implemented the use of Body Worn Cameras by their security teams to record their interactions with passengers and gather video evidence of developing security situations.
+The use of cameras is clearly marked on the security officer’s uniform.
 These cameras have proven to be very useful in capturing interactions between guests and crew members and in preventing confrontations by defusing tense situations.

 PORT VULNERABILITY AND THREAT ASSESSMENTS

-Part of our company vision is to deliver safe and memorable vacations for our guests while ensuring the safety of our crew who work and live on board our ships.
-We have developed and implemented Standardized Safety Policies and Procedures that go beyond compliance with the International Maritime Organization’s Safety of Life at Sea (SOLAS) requirements.
-All of our occupational health and safety management systems are based on and incorporate the principles and practices delineated in OHSAS 18001:2007, the world’s most recognized occupational health and safety management system standard.
+A core part of our company vision is to deliver safe and memorable vacations for our guests while ensuring the safety of our crew who work and live onboard our ships.
+We have developed and implemented best-practice safety policies and procedures that go beyond compliance with the International Maritime Organization’s Safety of Life at Sea (SOLAS) requirements.
+Our occupational health and safety management system is based on and incorporates the principles and practices delineated in OHSAS 18001:2007, the world’s most recognized occupational health and safety management system standard.
 In fact, several of our brands have obtained voluntary third-party certification in accordance with the OHSAS 18001 standard.
 We continually update our safety standards and practices by leveraging the expertise across our brand teams to introduce improved training procedures, incorporate new knowledge and learnings, identify and implement best management practices and evaluate new technologies.

 Our maritime classification societies establish and maintain rules and regulations for the construction and maintenance of our ships.
 Our vessels and safety equipment are regularly inspected by each ship’s classification society, flag administration, port state control inspectors and internal auditors to verify that safety standards are met.
 Our ships are equipped with automated fire detection and suppression systems in all staterooms, galleys, machinery spaces, control rooms and public areas.
-Water mist and CO2 suppression systems on our ships are designed to contain, suppress and extinguish fires.
+Water mist and CO2 systems on our ships are designed to contain, suppress and extinguish fires.
 We continue to invest in our fire safety systems, leveraging proven technologies that help us to ensure that fires are prevented whenever possible, and promptly detected and extinguished if they do occur.
-We also look into new, innovative technology and will often trial such developing ideas onboard our ships.
+We also continuously evaluate new, innovative technology and often trial them onboard our ships.

-Because our crew work and live on board our ships, we maintain a 24/7 responsibility for the safety of our employees.
+Because our crew work and live onboard our ships, we maintain a 24/7 responsibility for the safety of our sea-going employees.
 Our Safety Management Systems (SMS), workplace safety committees and focused shipboard and shoreside training programs are in place to ensure the safest possible working environment for our crew.